Hunter Valley Coal Chain

-The Hunter Valley Coal Chain (HVCC) is the chain of coal delivery in New South Wales, Australia from (mainly open-cut) coal mines in the Hunter Region to the Port of Newcastle and domestic coal-fired power stations in the Hunter Valley.
+The Hunter Valley Coal Chain (HVCC) is a method of coal delivery in New South Wales, Australia from (mainly open-cut) coal mines in the Hunter Valley to the Port of Newcastle and domestic coal-fired power stations in the Hunter Valley.
 The HVCC essentially follows the path of the Hunter River travelling south-east from the mining areas in the Hunter Valley to Newcastle.

-The HVCC mainly deals in the sea-borne export coal trade, especially to Asia (Japan and Korea in particular).
+The HVCC mainly deals in the sea-borne export coal trade, especially to Asia.
 It is one of six major coal chains in Australia: